 What is React State Management?

-React state management is the process of managing a React component's state, which determines how the component appears and behaves.
-The component's current state is represented by the React state, which is subject to change over time because of user input, network requests, or other events.
-For this reason, having powerful react state management libraries is essential for developing intricate React apps with dynamic user interfaces.
+React state management means managing the state of a React component, which determines how that component looks and behaves.
+The component's React current state changes over time because of many factors like user input, network requests, or other events.
+For this reason, having powerful react state management libraries is essential for developing responsive React apps with dynamic user interfaces.

 Benefits of Using React State Management Libraries